 NFTs

-Non-fungible tokens (NFTs) are unique digital assets that have gained enormous popularity in recent years.
+Non-fungible tokens (NFTs) are unique digital assets that have gained tremendous popularity in recent years.

-Non-fungible tokens (NFTs) are unique digital assets that have gained enormous popularity in recent years.
-They are used to represent ownership or authenticity of digital or physical items.
-Below you can find out more about what an NFT is, how it works, what benefits and risks it offers, and how it is treated for tax purposes in Germany.
+Non-fungible tokens (NFTs) are unique digital assets that have gained tremendous popularity in recent years.
+They are used to represent the ownership or authenticity of digital or physical items.
+Below, you'll learn more about what an NFT is, how it works, the benefits and risks it offers, and how it is treated for tax purposes in Germany.

 What is an NFT?

 NFTs are unique digital tokens that are stored on a blockchain.
-Unlike fungible tokens such as Bitcoin or Ethereum, which are interchangeable, NFTs represent individual assets with unique properties.
-This makes NFTs ideal for representing ownership of unique digital or physical objects such as artwork, music, virtual real estate and many others.
+In contrast to fungible tokens such as Bitcoin or Ethereum, which are interchangeable with each other, NFTs represent individual assets with unique characteristics.
+This makes NFTs ideal for representing ownership of unique digital or physical objects, such as artwork, music, virtual real estate, and many others.

 NFTs provide immutable proof of authenticity and ownership.